SaferSchoolsTogether/DTAM-Retired/DOCUMENTATION.md

 ### Multi-Platform Support

-The application supports analysis across five major social media platforms:
+The application supports analysis across seven major social media platforms:
 - Instagram
 - Facebook
-- Twitter
+- X (formerly Twitter)
 - TikTok
+- Snapchat
-- YouTube
+- Discord
+- Other (for additional platforms like YouTube)

 For each platform, the system tracks:
 - Username